 We know facility management can be a challenge with many hurdles and roadblocks, which is why our approach is dependable, consistent, and led by highly skilled professionals.
 Our solutions create healthy, comfortable learning environments that promote productivity and improved experiences.

-For K-12 facility solutions, we are a full-service company offering many critical services for aging district buildings.
+For K-12 facility solutions, SitelogIQ’s comprehensive approach stands in direct contrast to this silo approach by providing school districts with a single point of contact who will provide them with up-to-date information about the project, answer any questions they might have, and provide the peace of mind that can only be found by working with an experienced energy services company.
 We are dedicated and involved in all aspects of facility planning, design, and management.
 We have experience in mechanical, plumbing, energy efficiency, lighting, and building controls solutions.

 Learn More About Our Engineering Solutions

-SitelogIQ’s engineering solutions are grounded in the best practices for facilities maintenance, meeting the needs of your students, parents, teachers, staff, and community members.
-We prioritize maintainable spaces, sustainability, life-cycle costs for the future growth and development of your K-12 district.
-We design solutions that gracefully adapt to changes in your vision and stand the test of time.
-Learn more about our engineering solutions with SitelogIQ today.
+We believe the mission of educators should be supported and enhanced by the spaces in which our students learn and achieve.
+Our K-12 solutions are grounded in the best practices for facilities maintenance, meeting the needs of your students staff, and community members.
+We design solutions that are flexible and scalable to changes in your vision and stand the test of time.
+Learn more about our design & engineering solutions with SitelogIQ today.
+Learn more about our design & engineering solutions with SitelogIQ today.